ahoxus/ahoxus.github.io/pages/pioneer.md

 ---
 title: pioneer
-description: a fully remote accelerator?
+description: what are you building, in a sentence?
 image: /pages/pioneer.jpg
 permalink: /pioneer/
 redirect_from: